 Our Epigenetic Legacy

-This incredible similarity relates to the most remarkable aspect of our species' long 900,000 year existence.
+This incredible similarity relates to the most remarkable aspect of our species' existence of almost a million years.
 As pointed out by Dr. Spencer Wells, reaching far back into humanity's past to 60,000 years ago, humans on the raw edge of our tool making evolution, developed a strong creative impulse.

 Our Legacy of DNA, Language and Mind

-Traveling with our Precious DNA
+Traveling with our Precious Creative Epigenetic Forces

 Living busy dynamic life can causes bodily harm

-When we are injured, experience reduced wellness or consume materials that harm the body, the body can use angiogenesis to build blood vessels to relieve the problem.
+When we are injured, experience reduced wellness or consume materials that harm us, the body can use angiogenesis to build blood vessels to relieve the problem.
 When the body encounters microscopic cancer cells angiogenesis can help cancer grow, but anti-angiogenesis foods and drugs can slow the growth of cancer.
 Tomatoes are a great example of an anti-angiogenetic food.

-How We Live Modifies What We Are
+How We Live Our Lives Modifies What We Are

 The Good News and Bad

 Of course there are good and bad sides to living in a world of so many immediate and quickly accessible choices.
 We can head down a path that could ruin our lives by embracing detrimental health habits such as powerful negative emotional urges, excessive drugs, over extending our activities with out restful sleep and poor food choices.
-But if we intelligently nurture and enhance our bodies, then our epi-genetics can produce a miracle of our evolution can help us create a sense of grand existence and universal connectedness.
+But if we intelligently nurture and enhance our bodies, then our epigenetics can produce a miracle of our evolution can help us create a sense of grand existence and universal connectedness.

 Expand and Grow Your Genetic Expression

 One important thing to remember about epigenetics is that everything you do in your daily life, even how you sleep, affects your your body's genetic expression.
 Think and expand your scope of living, try new experiences travel and even try a new job every now and then.

 Thanks for visiting,

-© 2014, Ronald L. Lyons, All rights reserved.
+© 2016, Ronald L. Lyons, All rights reserved.

 Enhance Your Epigenetics Profile

-Build Better Epigenetics and Enhance your Wellness with Anti-Angiogenesis
+Build Better Epigenetics and Enhance Your Wellness with Anti-Angiogenesis